 By the age of 26, Ellen Page could easily have been known as the next Meryl Streep.
 Unfortunately, unlike Meryl, Ellen isn’t perceptive enough to understand the critic-proof importance of hair dye and accents.
 If an actress doesn’t change her hair and voice then people will not perceive her as three-dimensional.
 In an episode of Inside the Actors Studio, John Hurt cited the voice as an underrated tool in acting.
-Even if a thespian chooses to play characters who share similar psychological traits, an accent can go a long way in distinguishing their roles.
+Even if thespians choose to play characters who share similar psychological traits, an accent can go a long way in distinguishing their roles.
 In the case of Ellen, she likes to play sarcastic hipsters who are precocious, drawly and condescending.
 What may be suiting her personally is actually stymieing her career.

 In Hard Candy, she could’ve played a red-haired Australian.
 Given that this was her first major role, she would’ve surprised people (casting directors as much as directors).
-Particularly given that Australians are hired to play Americans, it suits Ellen’s typically ironic hipster vibe for the dynamic to be reversed (duly noting that Canada is North America).
-Also, the red hair not only suits the sinister nature of Hayley Stark but matches her red hoodie and the red walls of Jeff’s apartment.
+Particularly given that Australians are preferentially hired to play Americans, it befits Ellen’s typically ironic hipster vibe for the dynamic to be reversed (duly noting that Canada is North America).
+Also, the red hair would not only befit the sinister nature of Hayley Stark but match her red hoodie and the red walls of Jeff’s house.
 From a film critic’s perspective, the joke is that she had more red in her hair than on her hands.
 Furthermore, the film would’ve been more popular in England given the number of Brits who prefer to live or vacation in Australia.

 In Whip It, her character only has blue hair for a few scenes.
 It would’ve been more of a teen rebel movie if she kept it for the majority of the movie.
-The mother of her character forbids to have blue hair, but she could still dye it for the scenes which don’t take place in her home.
+The mother of her character forbids her to have blue hair, but she could still dye it for the scenes which don’t take place in her home.
 It makes sense because her character is from a blue collar family.
 Also, it would’ve made sense if she spoke in a Texan accent considering that the movie takes place in a small Texan town.
-It’s telling that Juno Temple donned this accent for a movie which Ellen dropped out of – Killer Joe.
-As for the other Texan movie, the film was a flop because Ellen didn’t do much to surprise audiences other than wear glasses and have long wavy hair.
+It’s telling that Juno Temple donned this accent for an indie film which Ellen inexplicably dropped out of – Killer Joe.
+As for the other Texan film, Whip It was a flop because Ellen didn’t do much to surprise audiences other than wear glasses and have long wavy hair.
 Back to Killer Joe, the Kung Fu movie that Juno Temple was emulating was The Dynamite Brothers.
 Looking at the cover of my article, it’s easy to imagine Ellen throwing those kicks.

 In Super, she could’ve played an orange-haired Scot.
-This would a reference a trope – the Violent Glaswegian.
-It would also indirectly reference to The Simpsons and Braveheart.
-The vigilante movie didn’t make a bigger splash at the box office.
-If Ellen reinvented herself, there would’ve been enough word of mouth to increase some sort of momentum that would’ve led to wider distribution like Kick-Ass; which was another Indie movie that was conceived at the same time but made and released earlier.
+This would reference the Violent Glaswegian trope.
+It would also indirectly reference The Simpsons and Braveheart.
+The vigilante movie didn’t make a splash at the box office.
+If Ellen reinvented herself, there would’ve been enough word of mouth to increase some sort of momentum that would’ve led to wider distribution like Kick-Ass; which was another indie movie that was conceived at the same time but made and released earlier.
 Unlike Super, Kick-Ass managed to become something of a sleeper hit.
 The lesson to be learned from the failure is that an ambitious director can only do well when working with an equally imaginative thespian.

 * Behind Evan Rachel Wood, Emily Blunt, Rachel McAdams, Emma Roberts, Jessy Schram, Taylor Swift and Carey Mulligan.

-** It flopped.
+** It flopped in 2011.
 Mia didn’t have Ellen’s star power.
 In 2012, Mia was featured on the cover of Vanity Fair’s young Hollywood issue.
 Up to that point, Mia had done only small films since Alice in Wonderland (2010).
 Ellen had been doing small films since Inception (2010) but even she wasn’t on the cover.